wilsonmar/wilsonmar.github.io/_posts/2016-04-01-java-devops-workflow.md

    * https://www.reddit.com/r/programmingbydoing/ from Graham "holyteach" Mitchell are assignments (challenges) but no answers.

-> We would like example code scanned by static code analyzers so they're good examples of coding technique.
+   PROTIP: We would like example code scanned by static code analyzers so they're good examples of coding technique.

-Even experienced programmers of Enterprise Java programs sometimes run the simplest of Java code in order to verify the enviornment and various libraries, such as after a new version in one of them.
+   PROTIP: Run the simplest of Java code in order to verify the enviornment and various libraries, such as after a new version in one of them.

-If "known-good" code don't work, then the issue is NOT the <strong>custom application code</strong> which the programmer has control.
+   This is so if "known-good" code don't work, then the issue is NOT the <strong>custom application code</strong> which the programmer has control.

     By process of elimination, the problem lies in the setup items above.

+   ### Utility class libraries

-5\.
-Clone or download utility class libraries (from 3rd parties) which custom Java program code specify for import
+   (from 3rd parties) which custom Java program code specify for import

-<strong>Google Guava</strong>
+1. <strong>Google Guava</strong>
    is an open source, Java based library developed by Google (and not those outside) It's supposed to facilitate best coding practices and helps reduce coding errors.

    * https://github.com/google/guava
    * https://en.wikipedia.org/wiki/Google_Guava